ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 If no VID is generated against the UIN:
 1. Generates new VID based in the policy defined
 1. Map the new VID against the received UIN
-1. Raise an alert in case of listed exceptions as listed below
+1. Raises an alert in case of listed exceptions as listed below

 ### <p align="left"> **1.
 Type: Success – Info Message**